SctPimming/SctPimming.github.io/index.md

 <br>

 ## News
-* August 4th, 2023 – Our paper on [An Asynchronous Subgradient-Proximal Method for Solving Additive Convex Optimization Problems] is accepted for publication in Journal of Applied Mathematics and Computing.
+* August 4th, 2023 – Our paper on [An Asynchronous Subgradient-Proximal Method for Solving Additive Convex Optimization Problems](https://link.springer.com/article/10.1007/s12190-023-01908-1)is accepted for publication in Journal of Applied Mathematics and Computing.
 * April 6th, 2023 – Our paper on [A distributed proximal gradient method with time-varying delays for solving additive convex optimizations](https://www.sciencedirect.com/science/article/pii/S259003742300016X) is accepted for publication in Results in Applied Mathematics.

 ## Research and Work Experiences